1414C/jiffy/README.md

 - [x] Add SendDeparting(...) method
 - [x] Add Self-ping network up/down check + Join in TxRxGMMessage(...)
 - [ ] Add automatic JWT renewal option.
 If the parameter is set (in minutes), any access that occurs between expiry-time - renewal time will result in the issuance of a new JWT.
 Renewed JWT's will have to be regenerated based on the latest auth information in the buffers.
+- [ ] Switch to https://github.com/jackc/pgx for postgres support.
 - [ ] Add support for relationships (or the suspension of them) in the generated jiffy test-suites.
 - [ ] Address logging(?)
 - [ ] consider FAQ for calling db functions